 What Does Raspberry Oil Contain?

 Raspberry seed oil contains high levels of ellagic acid.
 Red raspberry oil is one of the most common sources of ellagic acid sold widely as a dietary supplement.
 This acid is naturally occurring in high concentrations in raspberries belongs to the family of phytonutrients called “tannins.”
-Ellagic acid is responsible for the antioxidant activity associated with raspberry seed and other berries of a similar kind.
+Ellagic acid is responsible for much of the antioxidant activity associated with raspberries.

-The high omega 6 supports the skin’s elasticity and structural integrity.
-Mainly, raspberry seed oil contains among the highest amount of alpha-linolenic acid than any other fruit seed oil.
-This fatty acid is essential for skin hydration and cell regeneration.
+The high omega 6 essential fatty acids support skin elasticity and structural integrity.
+These fatty acids are essential for skin hydration and cell regeneration.

 It also contains phytosterols, which reduce water loss from the skin’s outer layer by strengthening the skin's barrier.
 In addition, its composition acts as an anti-inflammatory, which makes this oil a good choice for soothing the symptoms of dryness and irritation.

-Containing high amounts of vitamin A and E, this oil also promotes cell regeneration and healthy tissue growth, aiding the anti-aging department.
+With high levels of vitamin A and E, this oil also promotes cell regeneration and healthy tissue growth, aiding the anti-aging department.

 Red raspberry seed oil is non-comedogenic, which means that it moisturizes your skin without clogging your pores.
-It is high in omega 3 & 6 fatty acids, which also help to decrease inflammation and the fight against acne.
+As we mentioned above, the omega 3 & 6 fatty acids help decrease inflammation and help fight acne.
 In addition, the phytosterols in raspberry seed oil helps reduce water loss from your pores to help your skin retain moisture and stay hydrated.

-The high level of linoleic acid is a natural defense against acne, since it won't cause clogged pores or congested skin.
-It also helps to rebalance the skin’s natural oils and prevent acne altogether.
-Ellagic acid is also a good choice for people with acne.
-It has antibacterial qualities and can help reduce scarring.
+The high level of linoleic acid is a natural defense against acne.
+It also helps to rebalance the skin’s natural sebum production which can prevent acne altogether.
+The raspberry seeds contain ellagic acid which has antibacterial qualities and can help reduce scarring.

-What Is the Environmental Impact of Raspberry Seed Oil Farming and Production?
-Is it Sustainable?
+What is the Environmental Impact of Raspberry Farming and Oil Manufacturing ?